 Dr. Hobgood combines his down-to-earth, personable demeanor with an artistic eye and technical expertise honed through thousands of surgeries, including more than 1,000 facelifts.
 He's recognized nationally for his leadership and has been honored by the American Academy of Facial Plastic and Reconstructive Surgery for his ongoing commitment to quality.

-SMAS refers to the superficial muscular aponeurotic system, an organized fibrous network composed of the platysma muscle, parotid fascia, and fibromuscular layer covering the cheek.
 A SMAS plication facelift is often called a mini facelift because it’s less invasive than a traditional SMAS lift.
-In a mini facelift, the surgeon generally will not undermine or dissect undermine the SMAS tissue; instead, the surgeon uses support sutures in the surface to create the result.
-In a traditional SMAS imbrication facelift, the surgeon undermines and separates the SMAS layer, producing a girdling effect that tightens the jowls, jawline, and neck.
+In this short-scar procedure, the surgeon generally will not undermine or dissect the SMAS tissue; instead, the surgeon uses support sutures in the surface to create the result.

-Dr. Hobgood tailors each facelift procedure to the needs of each patient, including the SMAS facelift.
+Dr. Hobgood tailors each procedure to the needs of each patient, including the SMAS facelift.
 A SMAS facelift is sometimes called a short-scar facelift because the incisions are typically less extensive than with a more invasive facelift.
 Dr. Hobgood makes discreet incisions in front of the ear and lifts the skin, exposing the SMAS layer.
 He then elevates the tissue and removes excess skin before suturing the incisions.

 A Must-Have for Facelift Patients